Mastering Distress Tolerance: Essential Skills for Emotional Resilience and Recovery

 Our dedicated professional staff is here to guide you or your loved one on the journey to lasting recovery, offering support every step of the way.

-Dialectical Behavior Therapy (DBT) is a type of psychotherapy that enables you to accept the reality of your life and reshape unhealthy patterns into productive ones.
-As such, distress tolerance becomes one of the main modules of DBT, and the skills you will learn in this module are as follows:
+Distress tolerance is one of the main modules of DBT, and the skills you will learn in this module are as follows:

-• Identifying Crisis: You learn to recognize the signs of crisis during the initial stages itself.
+• Identifying Crisis: You learn to recognize the signs of crisis during the initial stages.

 • Distraction: You will learn to distract yourself from emotionally disturbing circumstances and focus your energy on other activities.